LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 * Identify opportunities to convert more consumers using funnel dashboards
 * Plan ahead for staffing needs through skill supply and demand analysis
 * Track every assisted conversion achieved by agents
-* Understand how essaging operations can be optimised and track progress as messaging adoption increases
+* Understand how messaging operations can be optimized and track progress as messaging adoption increases
 * Combine existing KPIs to create new ways of measuring success through custom dashboards and visualizations
 * Schedule reports in order to receive regular updates by email